influxdata/docs-v2/content/influxdb/v2.0/influxdb-templates/monitor.md

     {{< nav-icon "alerts" >}}

 {{< img-hd src="/img/influxdb/2-0-monitor-oss-deadman.png" />}}
-2. Choose a InfluxDB OSS field for your deadman alert.
+2. Choose a InfluxDB OSS field or create a new OSS field for your deadman alert:
+    1. Click **+ Create** and select **Deadman Check** in the dropown menu.
+    2. Define your query with at least one field.
+    3. Click **Submit** and **Configure Check**.
    When metrics stop reporting, you'll receive an alert.
 3. Start under **Schedule Every**, set the amount of time to check for data.
 4. Set the amount of time to wait before switching to a critical alert.
 5. Save the Check and click on **View History** of the Check to verify it is running.
 6. Configure a notification rule and endpoint.
-Use [Slack Webhooks](https://api.slack.com/messaging/webhooks) to send messages to your Slack channel.
+Send messages to your Slack channel through [Slack Webhooks](https://api.slack.com/messaging/webhooks).
 For more information, see how to [configure a Slack endpoint](/influxdb/cloud/monitor-alert/notification-endpoints/create/).
 Alternatively, [upgrade your InfluxDB Cloud account](/influxdb/cloud/account-management/billing/#upgrade-to-usage-based-plan) to get access to Pagerduty and HTTP post endpoints.
 7. [Create a notification rule](/influxdb/cloud/monitor-alert/notification-rules/create/) to send a message to a specified notification endpoint whenever there is an outage.